Chickery's Travels

 There are so many amenities at Cherry Hill Park near Washington DC.
 Amenities include: Fishing Pond, Two Dog Runs, Hiking Trail, Camp Store, Restaurant, Bus Depot, Sightseeing Sessions, Swimming Pool & Hot Tub, Splash Park, Tractor Rides, Summer Movie Nights, Playgrounds, 18 Hole Mini Golf

-You will love setting up your rig at your campsite and then never having to break camp to go sightseeing in Washington DC.
 The campground offers guided tours to DC or you can take the camp shuttle to public transportation and explore on your own.

 Cherry Hill Park near Washington DC offers guided tours to DC or you can take the camp shuttle to public transportation and explore on your own.

 This is the closest campground to Washington DC and all of its amazing National museums and attractions.
-And once you’ve had your fill of exploring DC for the day, you can relax knowing you’ll come back to an amazing amenity filled campground.
+And once you’ve had your fill of exploring DC for the day, you can relax knowing you’ll come back to an amazing amenity-filled campground.
 Cherry Hill even offers a dog walking service for RVers who are traveling with pets.
 So, you can make sure your pet gets some exercise while you are away for the day!
-And you can check and fill your RV tires for free before you leave at the campground air station.
+And you can check and fill your RV tires for free before you leave the campground air station.

-Click here for budget friendly activities in Washington DC.
+Learn about budget-friendly activities in Washington DC.

 Make Your Reservations Today!